WhatsApp co-founder to quit in loss of privacy advocate at Facebook

 Stanford alumnus Acton and Ukrainian immigrant Koum co-founded WhatsApp in 2009.
 Facebook bought WhatsApp in 2014 for $19 billion in cash and stock.

-WhatsApp, a pun on the phrase “What’s up?,” grew in popularity in part because its messages are stored on users’ smartphones and not on the company’s servers, making the service more private and difficult to hack.
+WhatsApp, a pun on the phrase “What’s up?,” grew in popularity in part because its encrypted messages are stored on users’ smartphones and not on company servers, making the service more private.

-Concerns about Facebook’s handling of personal information have grown since the social network’s admission in March that the data of millions of users was wrongly harvested by political consultancy Cambridge Analytica.
+Concerns about Facebook’s handling of personal information have grown since the social network’s admission in March that the data of millions of users was wrongly harvested by political consultancy Cambridge Analytica. [nL1N1RO0QR]

-Facebook has taken steps in recent months to generate revenue from WhatsApp, which unlike Facebook’s flagship social network does not have advertising.
-Koum and Facebook Chief Executive Mark Zuckerberg ruled out advertising on WhatsApp.
+Facebook has taken steps to generate revenue from WhatsApp, which unlike Facebook does not have advertising.

+WhatsApp’s management has fiercely opposed advertising, saying in 2012 that they did not want to be “just another ad clearinghouse” where the engineering team “spends their day tuning data mining.”

+Instead, WhatsApp charged a $1 annual subscription.
+It dropped that in 2016, moving toward a plan to charge businesses for specialized accounts.

-Reporting by Anirban Paul and Munsif Vengattil in Bengaluru and David Ingram in San Francisco; Editing by Arun Koyyur and Cynthia Osterman
+Reporting by David Ingram in San Francisco; Additional reporting by Anirban Paul and Munsif Vengattil in Bengaluru; Editing by Arun Koyyur and Cynthia Osterman